MarcoASB/Surf_Alchemy/README.md

 * Choose a start date and end date for the trip.
 Approximately 3-15 days total.
 * Use SQLAlchemy `create_engine` to connect to the sqlite database.
 * Use SQLAlchemy `automap_base()` to reflect tables into classes and save a reference to those classes called `Station` and `Measurement`.

+### Precipitation Analysis

+* Design a query to retrieve the last 12 months of precipitation data.
+* Select `date` and `prcp` values.
+* Load the query results into a Pandas DataFrame.
+* Plot the results using the DataFrame `plot` method.

+### Station Analysis

+* Calculate the total number of stations.
+* Find the most active stations.
+* Design a query to retrieve the last 12 months of temperature observation data (tobs) of the most active station